troessner/articles/lessons_learned_from_some_of_the_best_ruby_codebases__part1.md

+## Lessons learned from some of the best ruby codebases out there

 I recently started looking into [Mutant](https://github.com/mbj/mutant) and related gems for an upcoming presentation about abstract syntax trees I am working on at the moment.

 While browsing the source code of *Mutant* and of the gems that *Mutant* uses I realized that those codebases are among the cleanest code bases I have ever seen in Ruby land with an amazing overall architecture and I'd love to share what I've seen and learned reading their code.